vipulnaik/diet-exercise-health/notes/2021-activity-tracker.md

 Minor tidbits:

 * They used 5 tubes even though there were 7 tests.
-It looks like some tests got bundled togethr probably because they were related.
+It looks like some tests got bundled together probably because they were related.
 * I asked the nurse how much blood would be used before she withdrew it.
 She just pointed to the tubes and left the addition of volumes to me, but she said it's not a lot of blood.